Sergeras/Sergeras/README.md

 # Welcome to My GitHub Profile!

 ## About Me
 Hello!
-I'm Vladimir Sebesta, a dedicated and creative freelancer currently engrossed in developing **Ulgamor: Dungeon Arena**.
+I'm **Vladimir Sebesta**, a dedicated and creative freelancer currently engrossed in developing **Ulgamor: Dungeon Arena**.
 With a passion for gaming and design, I have taken on the comprehensive role of conceptualizing and crafting the visual and audio experience of Ulgamor.
 My expertise spans across graphics, sound design, and overall game aesthetics.

 ## Ulgamor: Dungeon Arena
 Ulgamor: Dungeon Arena is an immersive game that challenges players through intense dungeon encounters and strategic gameplay.
 As the lead designer, I have focused on delivering a captivating user experience from the ground up.